My New Kentucky Home

 • Glorious sunrise and sunset views occur almost daily.

-• Berea College owns thousands of acres of forest and welcomes visitors to hike its maintained trails to vistas like East Pinnacle, West Pinnacle, and Indian Fort Lookout.
+• Berea College owns thousands of acres of forest and welcomes visitors to hike its maintained trails to vistas like East Pinnacle, Eagle’s Nest, and Indian Fort Lookout.

 • My grandchildren enjoy horses, tractors, books, parks, and many more delights when they visit me in Berea.